 ).
 With that divine decree, Solomon the legend was fixed in history.

 Sarah Malena, "Solomon", n.p. [cited 4 Dec 2022].
 Online: https://www.bibleodyssey.org:443/en/people/main-articles/solomon

 Assistant Professor, St. Mary’s College of Maryland

 Sarah Malena is an assistant professor of history at St. Mary’s College of Maryland.
 She specializes in intercultural relations in the eastern Mediterranean and how interactions impacted social and ideological change.
-She is the author of “Influential Inscriptions,” in Writing and Scribalism: Authors, Audiences and Text in Social Context, edited by Mark Leuchter (T&T Clark, forthcoming), and “Spice Roots in the Song of Songs,” in Milk and Honey, a collection of essays on ancient Israel and the Bible, which she coedited with David Miano (Eisenbrauns, 2007).
-Her current project, Fertile Crossroads, focuses on elite exchange networks in the early stages of the Iron Age (ca. 1100-800 BCE) that shaped the developing identities of the Israelites, Philistines, Phoenicians, and others.
+Sarah is the author of Fertile Crossroads: Elites and Exchange in the Southern Levant’s Early Iron Age (Equinox, forthcoming) and “Influential Inscriptions,” in Writing and Scribalism: Authors, Audiences and Text in Social Context, edited by Mark Leuchter (T&T Clark, 2020).